The Price (The Last of Us): Filming

 Macaulay recreated an accurate, working orrery from the game, though he was unfamiliar with them beforehand; he had worked as the art director on several science fiction films, like Tomorrowland (2015) and Star Trek Beyond (2016), but the episode was his first based around real astronomy and space exploration.
 He and his team created a dinosaur museum (featuring six or seven dinosaur skeletons), lunar rover, model of the Moon, and rocket display, but none were featured in the final episode.
 The Tyrannosaurus model was acquired from China; Druckmann and Sereda climbed it, just as Ellie does in the episode; Ramsey wore a protective harness as they climbed the model.
 The museum hallway was lined with black velvet and lit with rhinestones and other fake diamonds bought from a dollar store by one of the art directors, who brought them to a lighting test.
 Sereda considered the scene difficult to film due to the lighting, requiring at least five iterations, including wetting the floor to capture the flashlights' reflections, which was unsuccessful.
 Ramsey found the darkness immersive, calling it "the time that [they] felt least like [they were] on a set".

 Druckmann and Sereda visited the set about a week before filming to determine where to film Joel playing guitar; they found the kitchen table silhouetted the characters beautifully.
 For Joel and Ellie's argument after he catches her with Kat, Druckmann tried several approaches of the actors at different levels of anger before finding an effective middle ground.
 When Ramsey performed a take with Ellie's back to Joel as he slams the door, Druckmann repositioned the scene's blocking to capture it, preferring to following the actors' natural responses rather than a prescriptive plan.
 The New Year's Eve party, originally featured in the second-season premiere, was restaged for "The Price" and filmed from Joel's perspective, which Druckmann compared to Back to the Future Part II (1989) refilming scenes from the original film.
 He had Mazin's original work from the premiere on a secondary monitor for comparison.
 Sereda found the lighting easy to replicate, having also worked on the premiere.
 A full day of production was dedicated to the porch scene.
 Druckmann and Sereda wanted it to feel warm, achieved through the glow of lighting from Joel's house.
 Joel's house was a real home in Langley, with a constructed porch and added snow for the episode.

 Reception

 Broadcast and ratings

 The episode aired on HBO on May 18, 2025.
 On linear television, the episode had 701,000 viewers, with a 0.16 ratings share.
+The series was the most-viewed across all streaming services for the following week, and the seventh-most-viewed for overall watch time, with 707 million minutes streamed on Max.
+It was among the most in-demand shows in Canada, with more than 48 times the average television demand the preceding week and more than 57 times the following week.